-As an Instruction Librarian, Anne Hays provides reference instruction, formal instruction sessions for classes in a variety of disciplines, and teaches a section of LIB501: Beyond Google: Research for College Success.
-She is the library liaison for Women, Gender, & Sexuality Studies Program and the Department of Performing & Creative Arts.
+As the Coordinator of Library Instruction, Anne Hays provides reference instruction, formal instruction sessions for classes in a variety of disciplines, and teaches a section of LIB501: Beyond Google: Research for College Success.
+They are the library liaison for Women, Gender, & Sexuality Studies Program and the Department of Performing & Creative Arts.

 Professor Hays holds Master’s Degrees in both library science and creative writing.
-Her research interests explore the intersection between identity politics and print/media culture—including open access, social media platforms, blogging, artists’ books, and zine culture.
-Her current research investigates how libraries support marginalized communities and provide access points for scholars to locate their own identity-specific cultural heritage in an academic sphere.
+Their research interests explore the intersection between identity politics and print/media culture—including open access, blogging, artists’ books, and zine culture.
+Their current research investigates how libraries support marginalized communities and provide access points for scholars to locate their own identity-specific cultural heritage in an academic sphere.
 Additionally, Anne Hays is the founding editor of Storyscape Journal, a literary and arts journal: storyscapejournal.com

 BA, Smith College